Copyright Infringement Policy and the Digital Millenium Copyright Act (DMCA Compliance)

 - Your physical or electronic signature.

-Please note that any person who willingly and knowingly misrepresents the material or content removed or disabled by mistake or misidentification may be subject to liability as pursuant to federal law.
+Please note that any person who willingly and knowingly misrepresents the material or content removed or disabled by mistake or misidentification may be liable pursuant to federal law.

 - A physical or electronic signature of a person authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.